-Look, I'm no poet, but there's a special place in my heart for both Christmas and Harry Potter so just know that I had to hold back tears the entire time.
-It's truly a special thing to experience and if your heart is a Venn diagram of holidays and fantasy movies, this is where it overlaps.
+Look, I'm no poet, but there's a special place in my heart for both Christmas and Harry Potter, so just know that I had to hold back tears the entire time.
+It's truly a special thing to experience.
+And if your heart is a Venn diagram of holidays and fantasy movies, this is where it overlaps.

 Check out the video above for a better look at the show.

-And yes, there's holiday treats.
+And yes, there are holiday treats.